lokesh/vestaboard-server/README.md

 This is a Node.js application that controls a Vestaboard display.
 The application serves as a bridge between different data sources (weather, calendar, etc.) and your Vestaboard display.

 I host this app at [Railway](https://railway.com/), but any place you can have host a Node.js server will work.
+Additionally, I use [Upstash](https://upstash.com/) for Redis.

 ## System Overview